Lecturer

 Dr. Bobby Tam specializes in the history of death and history of emotions.
-He now teaches for the MA in Hong Kong History Programme.

 RESEARCH